Alfred Escher: Opposition and criticism

 Thanks to his many political posts and his position as one of the founders of the Swiss Northeastern Railway (1852/53) and Credit Suisse (1856), Escher commanded an unusual amount of power.
 He attracted a number of nicknames as a result, including "King Alfred I" or the "Princeps".
 His political eminence was bound to attract critics.
 The Democratic Movement called for the people to be given a greater say on political issues.
 The devotees who surrounded Alfred Escher – known as the "Escher system" – were the avowed enemies of the Democrats.
 The fight was taken to the "Escher system" by means of pamphlets and public assemblies, and ultimately this resulted in a weakening of Escher's influence.

-Another serious problem he faced was the fact that his Northeastern Railway was sliding further and further into financial crisis in the 1870s.
+Another serious problem he faced was that his Northeastern Railway was sliding further and further into financial crisis in the 1870s.
 The company's share price plummeted from 658 Swiss francs in 1868 to 70 francs in 1877.
 This process prompted irate investors to heap criticism on Alfred Escher, even though he had already resigned from his position as chairman of the Northeastern Railway board in 1871.
 Even the financial difficulties involved in the Gotthard project were blamed on Escher by various parties.

-Illness, death and memorial

-In addition to personal attacks from political opponents, Escher faced serious health problems.
-He suffered repeated bouts of ill health throughout his life and on many occasions was obliged to spend long periods in convalescence.
-His susceptibility to illness was highly incompatible with his phenomenal appetite for work.
-During the critical phase of the Gotthard Tunnel construction in the mid-1870s Escher nearly worked himself to death.
-In 1878 he fell so badly ill that he was unable to leave "Belvoir" for several weeks.
-His life became a constant alternation between illness and recovery: asthma, fever, eye conditions, boils.
-However, this did not prevent Escher from fulfilling his political and business obligations whenever he could.
-In late November 1882 he fell badly ill again.
-Carbuncles developed on his back and he was plagued by a virulent fever.
-On the morning of 6 December 1882 Alfred Escher died on his "Belvoir" estate at Zürich/Enge.

-At his funeral service on 9 December 1882, which was held in Zürich's Fraumünster church, the Swiss political elite conferred the last honour on him: Federal Councillors, National and States Councillors as well as countless representatives of the Cantons were in attendance.
-In February 1883 a committee was formed for the purpose of erecting a memorial statue to Escher.
-The commission went to the sculptor Richard Kissling.
-The Alfred Escher memorial designed by Kissling and erected outside the Zürich main railway station was inaugurated on 22 June 1889.
-Alfred Escher was initially buried in the Enge cemetery, but when that was deconsecrated in 1925 his remains were moved to the Manegg cemetery.